designworld-ca/Proxmox/Testing Nut on Proxmox.md

 # Testing

+## Nut stopped working after upgrading to Proxmox 8.3.2
+- appears to be a permissions issue
 ### restart all services and get status
 ```
 for S in nut-client.service nut-monitor.service nut-server.service ; do systemctl restart $S ; done